 Since its inception, The PLGA Program has inititated several landmark projects including an international tissue bank, the invention and launching of three new clinical diagnostic tests based on discoveries by the researchers of the Program, and three national clinical trials—more clinical trials for this disease than ever before.
 These efforts have further kick-started funding, collaboration, and partnerships, accelerating advances in research, diagnosis, and treatment.

-Pediatric brain tumors are now the most common form of cancers in children, hence the need for dedicated research and clinical trial programs such as ours.
+Pediatric brain tumors have surpassed leukemia as the most common cause of cancer-related death in children, hence the need for dedicated research and clinical trial programs such as ours.
 Low-grade tumors represent the most common form of pediatric brain tumors, and discoveries made in this field may prove useful to finding therapies for other types of childhood brain cancers.

 The PLGA Program has expanded since 2007, taking on a wider range of scientific priorities including determining the causes of PLGA.
 Drs.
 Kieran and Stiles now oversee a team of principal investigators whose research focus is pediatric brain cancers.
 Explore our site to find out more about our research areas and clinical trials.